procode3/tinder-clone/README.md

 ## Tinder-Clone Project

 ## Description
-It is a ReactJS app that replicates the tinder app allowin users to swipe left and right:
+It is a ReactJS app that replicates the tinder app allowing users to swipe left and right:

 ## Functionalities of the app
 Functionality                             |Technology